 It can take anywhere from a few days to a few months for the appearance of bloating to reduce, depending on the cause and severity.

 In this article, we describe how alcohol can cause a bloated appearance in the stomach.
 We also look into how long alcohol-related bloating lasts and how to get rid of it.

 Research suggests that alcohol consumption has links with Helicobacter pylori (H. pylori) infection.
 An infection with this type of bacteria can cause gastritis.

-The following symptoms can occur with gastritis:
+The following symptoms can